robbieferrero/ng-click-outside/README.md

 #### `excludebeforeclick`

 By default clickOutside registers excluded DOM elements on init.
 This property refreshes the list before the clickOutside event is triggered.
-This is useful for ensuring that excluded elements added to the DOM after init are excluded (e.g. ng2-popover: this allows for clicking inside the .popover-content area if specified in `exclude`)
+This is useful for ensuring that excluded elements added to the DOM after init are excluded (e.g. ng2-bootstrap popover: this allows for clicking inside the `.popover-content` area if specified in `exclude`)

 Default: `false`